Thibault-33-1/KeyStriker/README.md

 The keylogger is running.

--> For stop the keyloger use the command :
+-> For stop the keylogger use the command :

 sudo killall KeyStriker

 or push F12 for go out properly of the program.

--> For launch the programm at startup follow this steps :
+-> For launch the program at startup follow this steps :

 - copy the KeyStriker binarie in /usr/bin and /usr/sbin with the command :